yt-project/yt/doc/source/installing.rst

 .. code-block:: bash

-  $ pip install -r requirements.txt
+  $ pip install numpy matplotlib cython cython h5py nose sympy

 If you're using IPython notebooks, you can install its dependencies with ``pip`` as well:

 .. code-block:: bash

-  $ pip install -r optional-requirements.txt
+  $ pip install ipython[notebook]

 From here, you can use ``pip`` (which comes with ``Python``) to install the latest stable version of yt: